 Try and find your favorite character in each area and don’t forget to stop at the most popular attractions in the park, like Splash Mountain and Thunder Mountain in Frontierland, Pirates of the Caribbean in Adventureland, Haunted Mansion in Liberty Square, Space Mountain in Tomorrowland and the famous It’s a Small World in Fantasyland.

-A visit to Disney World is sure to bring joy and a happily ever after to everyone who enters.
+A visit to Walt Disney World is sure to bring joy and a happily ever after to everyone who enters.

 2) Day Trip to Kennedy Space Center